River RescueThis lesson is all kayakers, canoeist, rafters and duckie captains.

-Please see below for our outline
+Please see below for our outline and recommended gear.

 Class 3 ability recommended